-The person co-ordinating the day to day provision of education for pupils with SEND is Ms L. Togher (SENCo) and Mrs A. McCafferty (SENCo from January 2023).
+The person co-ordinating the day to day provision of education for pupils with SEND is Mrs A. McCafferty (SENCo).

 3. Arrangements for coordinating SEND provision

 The SENCo will hold details of all SEND Support records such as the inclusion register, provision maps, Pen Portraits, Review documents and Pupil passports.
 All student files are locked in cupboards in a designated area.